 (1)On July 1, 2017, the MOF implemented a service whereby taxpayers may use their National Health Insurance IC card or Financial CA to file their estate and gift tax returns via the internet; further, on July 1, 2018, the MOF implemented a service whereby taxpayers may file their estate and gift tax return via the internet with attached documents.

-(5)The MOF has provided one-stop service for cross-district inquiry of the financial heritage information of the decedent since July 1, 2020.
-Taxpayers can inquire the financial heritage information of the decedent at any branch office of the tax authorities.
-After receiving the application, the branch office will transfer the document to the financial institutions, and the taxpayer will receive the response from the financial institutions directly.
+(3)In order to simplify procedures of estate tax declaration, all national taxation bureaus have provided one-stop service for cross-district inquiry into the financial heritage information of a decedent since July 1, 2020.
+To provide more convenience for taxpayers, this one-stop service location will be expanded to the Municipality Tax collection agencies of each county/ city government.
+Taxpayers can inquire into the financial heritage information of the decedent at any branch office of the tax authorities.
+After receiving an application, the branch office will transfer the document to the appropriate financial institution, and the taxpayer will receive a response from the financial institution directly.

 18. Promoting mobile tax payment services and adding TW FidO Taiwan mobile identity services

 (1)Through the promotion of mobile tax payment services, taxpayers can pay taxes using mobile devices.
 Since 2012, mobile technologies have been integrated and tax payment services have expanded to a number of mobile devices, such as mobile web pages, QR code, mobile payment and Taiwan Pay.
 Tax services have been greatly simplified, reducing time spent on tax payment procedures.